- UCAS Code: XL31

 You'll have access to the Education Resources Centre.
 The Education Resources Centre is a library dedicated to education materials and is the best resource of its kind in the country.

-By completing the BA joint Honours in Education, you'll be in a great position to apply for our Primary Education (PGDE) or Secondary Education (PGDE) courses.
+By completing the BA joint Honours in Education, you'll be in a great position to apply for our Secondary Education Professional Graduate Diploma in Education (PGDE) courses.
 You might also be able to continue on to study for your Masters in Education with us here at Strathclyde.

 The first year of study looks at consumers and industries, with markets, market failure and the role of government, unemployment and inflation.
 No previous knowledge of economics is assumed but the class is still suitable if you've studied the subject before.